postmanlabs/labs-docs/src/pages/docs/getting-started/syncing.md

 ## Understanding sync states

-Postman indicates the sync state of your workspace with the sync icon in the Postman footer.
+Postman indicates the sync state of your workspace with the sync icon in the footer.
 Hover over the sync icon to see more information about your connection and sync status.

 <img alt="Understanding sync states" src="https://assets.postman.com/postman-docs/syncing-understanding-sync-states-v9.19.jpg" width="250px"/>